ankitparmar20/apna-collage-demo/README.md

 # apna-collage-demo
 this is my first git hub repository
 <br>
-author :- THE ANKIT PARMAR
+author :- THE GREAT ANKIT PARMAR